droher/boxball/README.md

 `docker run --name clickhouse -d -p 8123:8123 -v ~/boxball/clickhouse:/var/lib/clickhouse doublewick/boxball:clickhouse-0.0.2`

-15-30 minutes after the image is downloaded, the data will be fully loaded into the database, and you can connect to it either by attaching the container and using the `clickhouse-client` CLI or by using a local database client on port `8123`.
+15-30 minutes after the image is downloaded, the data will be fully loaded into the database, and you can connect to it either by attaching the container and using the `clickhouse-client` CLI or by using a local database client on port `8123` as the user `default`.
 The data will be persisted on your machine in `~/boxball/clickhouse` (~700MB), which means you can stop/remove the container without having to reload the data when you turn it back on.